CyVerse-Ansible/ansible-unixodbc-cfg/README.md

 `unixodbc_cfg_sources`      | {}                        | A dictionary defining the data sources. _See below_.
 `unixodbc_cfg_user`         | `ansible_user`            | The `.odbc.ini` will be generated for the given user.

-If `unixodbc_cfg_defer` is `true`, the role will make know changes when its main task is run.
-This allows the implicit dependency management of through the meta file to be used when this role is used by another role through an `include_role` task.
+If `unixodbc_cfg_defer` is `true`, the role will make no changes when its `main.yml` tasks are run.
+This allows implicit dependency management through the `meta/main.yml` file to be used when this role is used by another role through an `import_role` or `include_role` task.

 Each item in the `unixodbc_cfg_sources` dictionary has a key that is the name of the source with the value being a map with the following fields.

 Field               | Required | Default | Comment
 ------------------- | -------- | ------- | -------